 Obviously, we would say that - but hear us out!
 Skin Salvation is free from all the potential irritants listed above, and is also free from essential oils, and preservatives.

 It’s an oil-based balm rather than a water-based cream, so is much less likely to sting on application.
-The oil and beeswax work to soothe and protect damaged, fragile or super-sensitive skin from further irritation, providing a breathable but waterproof layer over the epidermis.
+The oil and beeswax work to moisturise and protect damaged, fragile or super-sensitive skin from further irritation, providing a breathable but waterproof layer over the epidermis.

-It’s also rich in the vitamins, minerals, antioxidants and EFAs (Omegas 3, 6 & 9) that your skin needs to regenerate and repair itself.
+It’s also rich in the vitamins, minerals, antioxidants and EFAs (Omegas 3, 6 & 9) that your skin needs to regenerate itself.
 Regular application of Skin Salvation works a bit like a vitamin supplement for your skin, feeding it with nutrients over a period of time.

 How does Skin Salvation help during chemo?